Coupling Deep Learning with Full Waveform Inversion: Numerical experiments

 to be the top source in~\eqref{EQ:Wave Equation} and present the recorded time series wave signals in Figure~\ref{samples_signal}.
 Table~\ref{signal_generate} summarizes the parameters we used to generate these wavefield signals.

-Figure~\ref{samples_signal}, from the left panel to the right panel, shows the time series wave signals at the bottom surface generated from the velocity model satisfying (\ref{EQ:Velocity Model 2}) with $M = 2$, and the velocity model satisfying (\ref{EQ:Velocity Model 1}) with $M = 4$, respectively; from the top panel to the bottom panel are the wave signals without noise, with $10\%$ multiplication Gaussian noise, and with $10\%$ additive Gaussian noise, respectively.
+Figure~\ref{samples_signal}, from the left panel to the right panel, shows the time series wave signals at the bottom surface generated from the velocity model satisfying (\ref{EQ:Velocity Model 1}) with $M = 4$, and the velocity model satisfying (\ref{EQ:Velocity Model 2}) with $M = 2$, respectively; from the top panel to the bottom panel are the wave signals without noise, with $10\%$ multiplication Gaussian noise, and with $10\%$ additive Gaussian noise, respectively.

 Last, we note that to obtain a reliable learning dataset, one needs to guarantee the stability of the time integrator when solving \eqref{EQ:Wave Equation}.
-Recall that the second order time-domain stagger-grid finite difference forward wave solver is stable under the following CFL condition
+Recall that the second-order time-domain stagger-grid finite difference forward wave solver is stable under the following CFL condition

 To guarantee the stability of the forward solver for all velocity samples, we force

 where $\overline{m}$ is used in the scaling~\eqref{EQ:Scaling}, for the data generation of the offline training stage.
 In this work, we set $\Delta t^\ast = 0.0005$ as shown in Table \ref{signal_generate} based on our setting.